 Spend an evening getting lost in its pleasantly chaotic, criss-crossed roads, discovering some of the country’s best art galleries, restaurants and shops, and then walk up to the pinnacle of the city, the stately lighthouse.

 The food in Sri Lanka is to die for.
-Heaven for those who love seafood, and even finicky fence sitters like me who turn up their nose at anything that smells more than a certain amount of fishy.
-I also surprised myself by enjoying dishes prepared with generous amounts of coconut milk.
-Perhaps it has something to do with the other spices its blended with, or the way it’s cooked.
-Be sure to try hoppers and string hoppers – a dish similar to the Kerala appams, served a bewitching side of Sambol -freshly grated red onions, chillies that will make your eyes water, and some optional add-ons like coconut or fish.
+Heaven for those who love seafood.
+I was surprised to discover how delicious cooking with coconut milk can be.
+Be sure to try hoppers and string hoppers – a dish similar to the Kerala appams, served with a bewitching side of Sambol -freshly grated red onions, chillies that will make your eyes water, and some optional add-ons like coconut or fish.
 Use Yamu for the best recommendations from locals.

-I had imagined Ella would be like the sleepy mountain towns in northern India – a quiet town with all the right amounts of blue skies and green Grass, where the lights go off at 10.
-Ella turned out to be Kasol on steroids.
-The lively town takes on a different hue late in the evening, Tourists, locals come together swapping stories at any of the innumerable local restaurants and tea houses.
+I had imagined Ella would be a sleepy mountain town – a serene landscape, with all the right amounts of blue skies and green Grass, where the lights go off at 10.

 There are plenty of hiking opportunities, the most notable ones being the Little Adam Peak (the Yoghurt shop on station road can pack you a scrumptious picnic breakfast), and the more leisurely walk to the Nine-Arch bridge.
 Built in 1920s, this brick and cement bridge supports a colonial railway line that is still functional.
 Once you reach the actual bridge, take a slight detour, and trespass a little bit into the tea gardens wrapped around the bridge, to catch a panoramic view of the entire bridge.